Khovanskii bases, higher rank valuations and tropical geometry: Prime cones from valuations

-\begin{proposition} The value semigroups $S(A, \v_M)$ and $S(A, \v_{M'})$ are linearly isomorphic (in the sense of paragraph before Proposition \ref{prop-S-lin-iso}).
-Consequently, the cones $P(A, \v_M)$ and $P(A, \v_{M'})$ are also linearly isomorphic. \end{proposition} \begin{proof} Both associated graded algebras $\gr_{\v_M}(A)$ and $\gr_{\v_{M'}}(A)$ are isomorphic to $\k[\x]/\In_{\u'}(I)$ for any $\u'$ in $C_\v$.
-Moreover, the isomorphisms identify the images of the $b_i$.
-Now as in the proof of Proposition \ref{prop-S-lin-iso}, the value semigroup of $\v_M$ is isomorphic to the value semigroup of $\v_{M'}$. \end{proof}
+\begin{proof} Both associated graded algebras $\gr_{\v_M}(A)$ and $\gr_{\v_{M'}}(A)$ are isomorphic to $\k[\x]/\In_{\u'}(I)$ for any $\u'$ in $C_\v$ by maps which identify the images of the $x_i$.
+The proof of Proposition \ref{prop-S-lin-iso} implies that the value semigroup of $\v_M$ is isomorphic to the value semigroup of $\v_{M'}$. \end{proof}